nitsiosa/exchange/README.md

 ```
 java -jar cli/target/verifier.jar test1.txt
 ```

+if you need to reset the exchange simulator and remove any remaining orders please delete the file **RemainingOrderBackup.txt**, that gets created on the execution directory up upon completion of the script.

 for the development and the testing of the solution the following OS, maven and java vesions have been used
 ```
 Apache Maven 3.6.3